 it can distort awareness and alter time perception.
 It can also cause hallucinations.

-Cold medicines with DXM also contain other ingredients that can be harmful in large
+Cold medicines with DXM also have other ingredients that can be harmful in large amounts.

-amounts.
 These include acetaminophen or decongestants.
-Combining high doses of DXM
+Combining high doses of DXM with alcohol

 Abuse on the rise

 Cough syrup abuse has been a problem for decades.
 But the concern in the past had

 been about the alcohol and codeine in cough and cold products.
 Because of that, the